TonyMakis/cs-academia/cs211/Projects/Project2/README.md

 The input for this program will come from standard input.
 Each line of input will be a single expression that is to be checked for balanced symbols.
 You may assume that each line of input is less than `300` characters long.

 Since we have limited the length of the input and are trying to process one line of input at a time, the best way to read the input is the `fgets()` function in the `<stdio.h>` library.
-Since we are reading from standard input, you are to use the value of stdinfor the third parameter of `fgets()`.
+Since we are reading from standard input, you are to use the value of stdin for the third parameter of `fgets()`.
 This causes `fgets()` to read input from the standard input.
 You **MUST** use `fgets()` for this programming project to read in the input.

-If the input on the line containsonlythe letter `q` or `Q`, quit the program.
+If the input on the line contains only the letter `q` or `Q`, quit the program.

 ### Output